DarkStarSword/3d-fixes/Lichdom Battlemage/README.md

 - If you find a broken effect please let me know where to find it.
 Be sure to mention what graphics settings you are using (especially water and "visual quality").
-For reference, I has most settings set to either High or Very High.
+For reference, I have most settings set to either High or Very High.